Ovulation Calculator

 Ovulation is the release of a mature egg from the ovary, typically occurring around day 14 of a 28-day cycle.
 Understanding your ovulation timing is crucial for family planning, whether you are trying to conceive or simply want to understand your menstrual cycle better.
 The fertile window spans approximately six days ending on ovulation day, with the highest pregnancy rates occurring when intercourse happens in the two to three days before ovulation.
 Sperm can survive in the female reproductive tract for up to five days under favorable conditions, while the egg remains viable for only about 24 hours after release.

 The calculator uses your average cycle length to estimate ovulation, assuming a consistent luteal phase of approximately 14 days.
-This approach is based on well-established fertility research.
-When combined with other fertility awareness methods such as cervical mucus tracking and basal body temperature charting, calendar-based ovulation prediction becomes significantly more accurate.
+This approach is based on well-established fertility research. [wilcox-1995] When combined with other fertility awareness methods such as cervical mucus tracking and basal body temperature charting, calendar-based ovulation prediction becomes significantly more accurate.
 For couples trying to conceive, understanding the timing of ovulation is the single most important factor for success.

 Fertility awareness methods work best when used in combination.
 Tracking basal body temperature involves taking your temperature every morning before getting out of bed and recording it on a chart.
 A sustained temperature rise of 0.4 to 0.6 degrees Fahrenheit indicates that ovulation has occurred.
 Cervical mucus monitoring involves observing changes in vaginal discharge throughout the cycle, with fertile mucus having a clear, slippery, egg-white consistency that signals the approach of ovulation.
 When used together with the calendar method, these signs can pinpoint ovulation with greater confidence.

 Many women also experience mittelschmerz, a mild pelvic pain on one side of the lower abdomen that coincides with ovulation.
 Some may notice breast tenderness, increased libido, or a heightened sense of smell during their fertile window.
 While these signs are not definitive on their own, they provide additional data points that can help confirm the timing suggested by the calculator.
-Combining multiple fertility tracking methods is known as the symptothermal method and is one of the most reliable natural approaches to identifying ovulation.
+Combining multiple fertility tracking methods is known as the symptothermal method and is one of the most reliable natural approaches to identifying ovulation. [stanford-2002]

 The Ovulation Calculator is simple to use and provides instant results.
 Follow these steps to identify your fertile window: